 Fairy bread is a traditional well-loved Australian party food that makes an appearance at most kids birthday parties.
 No exact recipe is required as there are only a few simple ingredients- bread, a spread, and some cake sprinkles.
-That's it!
-So simple, quick and easily customizable to dietary and budget restrictions such as gluten-free.
-Australians even have a National Fairy Bread Day on the 24th November.
-Although many are unaware of fairy bread and its such a good vegan party budget food idea that kids will love to prepare, so it deserves more recognition.
-We also have an easy method for preparing Dutch Hagelslag which is similar to Fairy Bread and features toasted bread with chocolate sprinkles!
+So simple, quick and easily customisable to dietary and budget restrictions such as gluten-free, vegan, and vegetarian.
+Australians even have a National Fairy Bread Day [24th November].
+We have also included an easy method for preparing the Dutch 'Hagelslag' which is similar to Fairy Bread but features toasted bread with chocolate sprinkles.

 Jump to: